-Victorian Popular Fiction Association’s
+Victorian Popular Fiction Association 15th Annual Conference

-Call For Papers
+Call for Papers

 The Victorian Popular Fiction Association is dedicated to fostering interest in understudied popular writers, literary genres and other cultural forms, and to facilitating the production of publishable research and academic collaborations amongst scholars of the popular.